hftf/roirpt/jeff-phrasing/README2.md

 also called a wh-clause as it often begins with a wh-word (what, who, which, when, where, why, how).

-**Relativizers cannot be used with modality, aspect, or negation,** as they overload the keyspace used by both “full form” subjects and modals, and are used in conjunction with a limited set of subject pronouns that overload aspect and negation.
+**Relativizers cannot be used with modality, aspect, or negation,** as they overload the keyspace used by both “full form” subject pronouns and modals, and are used in conjunction with a limited set of subject pronouns that overload aspect and negation.
 This limitation may be why it is counterintuitively called “simple form” in Jeff phrasing, despite adding an extra initial word.